kixxauth/DCube/README.md

 gives users access to Google App Engine distrubuted datastore.

 ### This DCube host is implemented in Python on Google App Engine service platform.
+The DCube protocol is defined in the source documentation of `/gae_py/session.py`.

 ### DCube is sponsored by [The Fireworks Project](http://www.fireworksproject.com).